mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Installation/Updates/index.md

 ## In App Updates

-You can update several components in MAMP PRO ...
+You can update several components directly through the MAMP PRO interface using the In App Update screen.
+Quit and restart MAMP PRO when you are finished downloading a new component.